ewoks-kit/ewoks/doc/tutorials/install.rst

 * the *re-producer* receives the :term:`workflow`, recreates the environment and executes the :term:`workflow` in it.

 Both sides use a :term:`package manager`.
-The walk-through below does both sides
+The walk-throughs below do the same thing with each of the supported ones

 .. toctree::
     :maxdepth: 1

     install/pip_venv
+    install/uv

 The producer and the re-producer do not need the same :term:`package manager`: the requirements contain the installed python packages, which any :term:`package manager` can